hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `endpoint` - The IP address of this cluster's Kubernetes master.

-* `instance_group_urls` - List of instance group URLs which have been assigned to the cluster.

 * `label_fingerprint` - The fingerprint of the set of labels for this cluster.

 * `maintenance_policy.0.daily_maintenance_window.0.duration` - Duration of the time window, automatically chosen to be